 Test Case For Library Management System: In this post, you’ll learn about library management system test cases in our previous post we discussed payroll management systems.
 The library management system under test is – the library management system.
 It is a very simple and effective system for the management of library users and books.
-It has the features that you can expect from most of the competitive library systems.
+It has the features that you can expect from most competitive library systems.

 It is also free of cost to download the software.
 So you can download and start testing the software manually for bugs.
 You can also report the errors to the owner, and this will, in turn, help the development of the software.
 The application under test – ‘Library Management System’ is written using Java Swing.
 So the test cases can be explicitly added to the programming language.

 |Post On:||Test Case For Library Management System|